GoogleCloudPlatform/app-maven-plugin/USER_GUIDE.md

 ### How do I deploy a thin jar to App Engine?

-You can do this if you have an `app.yaml` based project and you have a custom `entrypoint` configured to start it.
+You can do this if you have an `app.yaml` based project that is not building a fat-jar and you have a custom `entrypoint` configured to start it.

 You will need to configure the stage goal to include your project's dependencies.
 You could use something like the [`maven-dependency-plugin:copy-dependency`](https://maven.apache.org/plugins/maven-dependency-plugin/copy-dependencies-mojo.html)